Taking the GMAT vs. the GRE

 This may help inform your decision about which exam to take, if you are given the option.

 The primary GRE benefit is flexibility.
 Some students are not sure if business school is the definite choice for them so investing in the GRE allows them to have the opportunity to apply for non-MBA graduate programs as well.
-The GMAT is still the gold standard of business school admissions with over 90% of applicants still using the GMAT.
+The GMAT is still the gold standard of business school admissions with around 80% of applicants still using the GMAT.
 Also your competition is primarily b-school students while in the GRE you're going up against a wide array of major such as engineers and english majors.
 From a content perspective, the GRE does have more vocabulary-based questions while the GMAT uses grammar rules, but for both exams, you need strong math and verbal skills, and critical thinking skills.

 Is there perception that the quant section of the GRE is easier than the quant section of the GMAT?